wooandoo/ember-rails/README.md

 You can see an example of how to use the gem [here](https://github.com/keithpitt/ember-rails-example).
 There is also a great tutorial by [Dan Gebhardt](https://twitter.com/#!/dgeb) called "[Beginning Ember.js on Rails](http://www.cerebris.com/blog/2012/01/24/beginning-ember-js-on-rails-part-1/)" which is a great read if your just starting out with Rails and Ember.js

+## Notes

+This fork updates the generation of ember-rails.
+The logic is to group files by component, and not by type.

 ## Getting started

 Add the gem to your application Gemfile: